interactiveaudiolab/interactiveaudiolab.github.io/readme.md

 gem --version
 ```

-Once you have done that, run the following to install Jekyll as well as a
+**Note** You will need a version of gem that is 2.7.0 or later to install Jekyll.
+Once you have gotten that version, run the following to install Jekyll as well as a
 package management tool called `bundler`.

 ```